 Once your implant heals, you will be fitted with a dental crown that mimics the function of natural tooth crowns.
 The materials used to manufacture crowns have a similar density to enamel.
 Many of our patients report that dental implants feel and function like natural teeth.
 Over 80 percent of patients who had dental implants placed reported that they were satisfied with the chewing function and comfort of their implants, according to a 2016 study by the National Institutes of Health.

-After your implants are placed, you will need three to six months for your jaw to fully heal.
+After your dental implant surgery has taken place, you will need three to six months for your jaw to fully heal.
 After a few months, a minor surgery will be scheduled to attach small metal abutments to your implants.
 These devices are the point of connection between the implant post and your custom dental crown or prosthetic.
 Once your abutments have healed, your implant-retained prosthetic will be attached and you will be able to enjoy restored and natural-feeling oral function.

 Schedule Your Dental Implant Consultation Today